 If you think something might be hurtful or misinterpreted, be safe and do not post

 If you have an order of protection from your spouse, be aware that any post may be an avenue for getting information into the wrong hands

-In Law We Trust, P.A. will provide you with detailed advice on your social media use during divorce.
+In Law We Trust Divorce and Family Lawyers will provide you with detailed advice on your social media use during divorce.
 We tell our clients to imagine that someday a judge may be looking at their social media postings.
 Any actions that are recorded on a public forum are fair game as evidence.
 Be careful of your on-line usage, and call us to help you work through any of the social media issues that you may be facing.

 Call The Family Law Experts Men Trust (813) 415-3510